 What if my topical product contains a different active ingredient other than benzoyl peroxide, azelaic acid, or glycolic acid?
 Will it still be safe to use?

-There are many topical acne treatments available over-the-counter or by prescription, and some of them may not contain the same active ingredients that are discussed in this fact sheet.
+There are many topical acne treatments available over-the-counter or by prescription, and some of them may contain other active ingredients that are not discussed in this fact sheet.
 If you have any questions about the active ingredients in your topical acne treatment, please contact MotherToBaby.

-Yes.
 Since so little of most of the topical treatments discussed are absorbed by the skin, there is little, if any, of the medication that will pass into the breast milk.
-However, make sure that the medication is not placed on the breast area or in any area that may come in contact with your baby’s skin before the medication has dried.
-Be sure to talk to your health care provider about all of your breastfeeding questions.
+Make sure that the medication is not placed on the breast area or in any area that may come in contact with your baby’s skin before the medication has dried.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 There are no studies looking at possible risks to a pregnancy when the father uses topical skin treatments.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 Please click here for references.